citygml4j/citygml-tools/README.md

     > docker build -t citygml-tools .

+An official image can be pulled from Docker Hub as shown below.

+    > docker pull citygml4j/citygml-tools:TAG

+Replace the `TAG` label with the version of citygml-tools you want to use.
+The `latest` tag refers to the latest stable release and is also the _default value_ if no tag is specified.
+If you want to pull the most recent unreleased snapshot of citygml-tools, use `edge` as tag.

-### How to use the image
+#### How to use the image

-Using citygml-tools via docker is simple:
+Using citygml-tools via Docker is simple:

      > docker run --rm citygml-tools

 This will show the help message and all available commands of citygml-tools.

-The following command mounts a volume and runs the `to-cityjson` command of citygml-tools on all CityGML files in the mounted volume.
+The following command mounts a local directory at `/data` using the `-v` parameter and runs the `to-cityjson` command of citygml-tools on all CityGML files in the mounted volume.

-    > docker run --rm -u 1000 -v /path/to/your/data:/data citygml-tools to-cityjson /data
+    > docker run --rm -u 1000 -v /path/to/your/data:/data citygml-tools to-cityjson *.gml

+Note that `/data` is the _default working directory_ inside the container.
+Relative paths to input files like in the above example are automatically resolved against `/data` by citygml-tools.
+If you mount your local directory at a different path inside the container, you must specify the full path to your input files, of course.

 Use the `-u` parameter to pass the username or UID of your current host's user to set the correct file permissions on generated files in the mounted directory.